Pay your respects at veteran memorials, cemeteries and military museums in Arkansas

 Arkansas National Guard Museum, North Little Rock

-The Arkansas National Guard Museum on Camp Robinson in North Little Rock tells the story of the state’s guard from its progress as a frontier militia to a modern military.
+on in tells the story of the state’s guard from its progress as a frontier militia to a modern military.
 Camp Robinson is a historic military camp that is home to the Arkansas National Guard and serves as a training area.
 It served as a training base for soldiers for World War I and World War II and also housed a large German prisoner-of-war facility.

 MacArthur Park, Little Rock

-The MacArthur Museum of Arkansas Military History and the Arkansas Korean War Veterans Memorial can be found on this 36-acre historic park that is Little Rock’s oldest urban park.
+The and the can be found on this 36-acre historic park that is oldest urban park.
 The museum, located in the historic tower building of the Little Rock Arsenal, is a National Historic Landmark and the birthplace of General Douglas MacArthur.
 Exhibits vividly portray Arkansas’s military heritage from territorial days to present.

 Chaffee Barbershop Museum, Fort Smith